lextm/jekyll-theme-chirpy/_posts/2007-7-16-flags-icons.md

 excerpt_separator: <!--more-->
 ---

-When I tried to find icons for some nations’ flags, I came across this web page.
+When I tried to find icons for some nations' flags, I came across this web page.
 Yep, the icons are awesome.

 http://www.famfamfam.com/lab/icons/flags/